By Stacey Langenbahn, J.D., Attorney-Mediator

 There are other positives to mediation besides low cost, ability to decide how to use lawyers, and self-determination.
 The settlement rate of traditional mediation is eighty to eighty-five percent (compare Detente's collaborative mediation rate of approximately ninety-five percent).
 Divorce mediation usually moves fairly quickly.
 Litigation can drag on for years.
 A mediated divorce results in a legally binding written agreement that contains all the parties' agreed upon terms for property and debt division, alimony, child support, custody, and shared parenting.
 Some states allow the mediator to write the divorce decree which also saves money.

 The caveat to divorce mediation is anyone can call himself or herself a mediator even if that person has little or no training in dispute resolution.
 It is a good idea to check carefully the credentials and experience of the mediator and have a consultation before choosing one.
-If mediation is not successful on all issues the divorcing couple will need to find another way to resolve those that remain.
-That could be by litigation, collaborative law, or arbitration (any of which generally will require engaging lawyers and spending additional money).

 - Treat each other with respect